Our Mission Statement

 Puppet Designers: Alex Kahn & Sophia Michahelles

-Wondrous Marshalls: Stephen Kurowski, David Studinski, Mike Dunlap, Mark Schuyler, Tish Flynn, Eric White, Kahlil Goodwin, Brian Sullivan, Stuart White, Renee Cole.
+Wondrous Marshalls: David Studinski, Mike Dunlap, Mark Schuyler, Tish Flynn, Eric White, Kahlil Goodwin, Brian Sullivan, Mark Bavaso, David Bishop, Mari Marimoto, Gail Brunje, Sayda Garcia, and Stuart White.

 Music Director: Matthew Fass